vyelamanchili/v3r.d9/sites/deals/wp-content/plugins/wpforms-lite/readme.txt

 Aside from simple order forms, business owners also use WPForms to create custom product purchase forms, t-shirt order forms, online booking forms, and more.

-We understand that sometimes you may need to create a contact form that require a signature.
-WPForms comes with a signature field to collect user signature on your WordPress forms or even create custom signature forms.
+We understand that sometimes you may need to create a contact form that requires a signature.
+WPForms comes with a signature field to collect user signatures on your WordPress forms or even create custom signature forms.

-You can do all of this while still using the same easy-to-use contact form builder that's loved by over 5 million users.
+You can do all of this while still using the same easy-to-use contact form builder that's loved by over 6 million users.

 >I am so impressed with this plugin.
 I decided to give it a shot over some of the other form plugins, and I am so glad I did.
 It works well, is so easy to use and customize.
 The support is amazing on top of it all.
 I got the pro version because I was so pleased.
 Highly recommend.<br>
 > Micky73 - WordPress user

+= Custom Calculations and Calculator Forms =

+Using the <a href="https://wpforms.com/addons/calculations-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend">WPForms Calculations addon</a>, you can build custom formulas and display results to your users on the frontend.
+Perfect for real-time custom quotes or estimates, variable shipping calculator forms, bulk discount order forms, and so much more.

+With the formula builder, you can set up simple arithmetic calculations as well as complex conditional calculations with if/then statements.
+It even supports functions to return rounded values, averages, and time ranges, just to name a few.

+The Calculations addon makes WPForms the best calculator plugin for WordPress and puts all these powerful features at your fingertips.
+Create more complex order forms for your eCommerce site, gather user information for lead generation, and provide valuable information to your users to improve their experience on your website.

 = Forms that are Optimized for Conversion and Results =